ajk5yx-kthd/technical-writing-portfolio/README.md

 ## About Me

-I'm a technical professional with a B.S. in Computer Engineering from the University of Virginia who has experience developing templates and guides for both technical and non-technical SaaS users.
+I'm a technical professional with a B.S. in Computer Engineering from the University of Virginia who has experience developing templates and guides for both technical and non-technical users.
 I've created this sample portfolio to showcase my technical documentation style.

 ## Writing Samples